qdm12/gluetun-wiki/setup/advanced/vpn-port-forwarding.md

 set -e

 if [ "$response" != "Ok." ]; then
-    echo "Unable to log in to to qBittorrent." rm -f /tmp/cookies.txt
+    echo "Unable to log in to qBittorrent." rm -f /tmp/cookies.txt

     exit 1